Riverdale High School (Port Byron, Illinois): Academics

-Riverdale High School is currently Fully Recognized by the state for making yearly progress and remaining in compliance with testing and standards.
+Riverdale High School is currently fully recognized by the state for making yearly progress and remaining in compliance with testing and standards.
 In 2009, 52% of students tested met or exceeded standards.
 RHS did not make Adequate Yearly Progress in 2009 on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 The school's average high school graduation rate between 1999-2009 was 90%.
 School enrollment decreased from 443 to 371 (16%) in the period of 1999-2009.

 In 2009, the faculty was 76 teachers, averaging 16.9 years of experience, of whom 27% held an advanced degree.
 The average class size was 16.8.
 The student to faculty ratio was 15.9.
 The district's instructional expenditure per student was $5,074.

+In 2023, the faculty was 25 teachers, with 334 students in attendance.
+The school's average high school graduation rate as of this year is 99%.
+80% of students participate in an extracurricular, with 60% of students participating in more than one.
+The school recognizes seven Illinois State Scholars on average per year.

 Athletics

 Riverdale High School competes in the Three Rivers Conference and is a member school of the Illinois High School Association.
 Its mascot is the Rams.
-The school has won 1st place in IHSA state golf in 2017, and another state golf win for 2nd place in 2018.
-The Scholastic Bowl team has also won 4th place in IHSA state in 2016.
+The school has won 1st place in IHSA state golf in 2017, 2nd place in 2018, and a 2nd place finish in 2023.